Skip to main content

 The rest of this guide follows the order that usually works in practice.
 Start by defining scope so communication rules do not get buried inside a broad remote-work document.
 Then map channels and response expectations.
 Make async communication the default where it should be, tighten meeting standards, define escalation paths and exceptions, and add a small KPI set that checks reliability without drifting into activity monitoring.

 The goal is not to produce a thick policy nobody reads.
 It is to give your team clear channel rules and communication protocols, then keep them usable as the team changes.
 If you can verify channel ownership, decision visibility, and handoff quality, you are building something useful.
 If you cannot, the next sections will help you fix that in a way people can actually follow.
-We covered this in detail in Remote Team Performance Management for IT Agencies.
+For related operating issues, we also covered Remote Team Performance Management for IT Agencies.

 Start by keeping this policy tightly scoped, so people can find the rule they need when coordination breaks.
 It should define how your team communicates and documents work, while broader remote-work operations stay in a separate policy.